tanbirsohail/data-science-study-guide/README.md

 Additionally, I have decided to include Books, Journals, Papers, Podcasts and Study Materials as well that I have found to be helpful.

-I am eventually looking forward to completing one or two Nanodegrees from Udacity in the upcoming months.
+I am eventually looking forward to completing Udacity Machine Learning Nanodegree and fast.ai Deep Learning courses in the upcoming months.
 More updates on those.

 A big thanks to Siraj Raval for his ideas and inspirations.

 # Materials
 I have decided to segragate based on sources rather than segregating based on contents.
-The following pages will have the required materials courses.
+The following pages will have the useful materials and resource links.
+Once I complete my courses, I will include a full fledged opitimal path that will help in reaching the proficiency to take part in Kaggle competitons and implement Machine Learning Projects.

 * Free courses
 * Paid courses